 So, one of the remote working hacks you should keep in mind is to set boundaries.
 Try not to answer calls and messages related to work once you clock out.
-Of course, exceptions can be made for urgent business.
+Of course, there can be exceptions for urgent business.
 But, as much as possible, stick to this principle so that you can maintain a work-life balance.

-The same boundaries should be set for your family or for the people you live with.
+To your family or to the people you live with, the same boundaries should also apply.
 Inform them of your working hours so that they know that you’re not available during those times.
 If your workspace has a door, close it when you’re working.
-You could also hang a “Do Not Disturb” sign on the door if you really don’t want distractions.
+You could also hang a “Do Not Disturb” sign on the door if you don’t want distractions.

 Contrary to popular belief, working non-stop doesn’t make you productive.
-This practice is definitely unhealthy and can easily exhaust you, leaving you with no energy for the rest of the day.
+This practice is unhealthy and can quickly exhaust you, leaving you with no energy for the rest of the day.

 So, take breaks.
 Taking breaks helps you process and retain information better, which helps your performance.
 It also makes you healthier.
 After all, work affects health.
 Staring at your screen for long periods can cause eyestrain, headaches, blurry vision, and neck, shoulder, and back pain.

 To avoid eyestrain, make it a habit to practice the 20-20-20 rule.
-Where every 20 minutes, you take a 20-second break and focus your eyes on something 20 feet away.
+Every 20 minutes, you take a 20-second break and focus your eyes on something 20 feet away.
 In a 2016 article in New York Times, they recommend walking for 5 minutes every hour can improve your well-being.

 With you not being around with your supervisors and colleagues, instructions take longer to clarify, and asking for things needed from other people can be a challenge to attain.